-- Broadens research and development skills through participation in local audit and research projects as identified by team leaders, professional leaders or other AH professionals. - Participates in quality improvement activities to develop and improve service delivery, clinical practice or professional standards.
-This may include care pathways / treatment protocols, standards of practice etc. - Active participation in department quality and service developments. - Establishes working partnerships with external organisations to promote integrated working - Participate in workforce redesign programmes e.g. Calderdale Framework
+- Broadens research and development skills through participation in local audit and research projects as identified by team leaders, professional leaders or other AH professionals. - Active participation in department quality and service developments. - Establishes working partnerships with external organisations to promote integrated working

-Te Whatu Ora

-Health New Zealand
+Te Whatu Ora Health New Zealand

-- Develops and /or participates in regional / sub regional professional networks as appropriate to area of work. - Contributes to annual planning process, including identifying gaps in service and participating in work / projects that may result from the planning process. - Practises in a way that utilises resources in the most cost-effective manner, including inter-disciplinary and transdisciplinary practice addition to those outlined above but which fall within your
+- Participates in quality improvement activities to develop and improve service delivery, clinical practice or professional standards.
+This may include care pathways / treatment protocols, standards of practice etc. - Develops and /or participates in regional / sub regional professional networks as appropriate to area of work. - Contributes to annual planning process, including identifying gaps in service and participating in work / projects that may result from the planning process. - Practises in a way that utilises resources in the most cost-effective manner, including inter-disciplinary and transdisciplinary practice